fncbook/fnc/book/matrixanaly/symm-eig.md

 {doc}`demos/symm-eig-normal`
 ::::

-Now consider again [the Bauer--Fike Theorem](thm-bauer-fike), which says that the condition number of the eigenvalues is bounded above by $\kappa(\mathbf{V})$, for any eigenvector matrix $\mathbf{V}$.
-Because $\kappa=1$ for any unitary or orthogonal matrix, the [Spectral Decomposition Theorem](thm-spec-decomp)  then implies that the condition number of the eigenvalues of a hermitian or any normal matrix is one.
+Now consider again {prf:ref}`theorem-bauer-fike`, which says that the condition number of the eigenvalues is bounded above by $\kappa(\mathbf{V})$, for any eigenvector matrix $\mathbf{V}$.
+Because $\kappa=1$ for any unitary or orthogonal matrix, {prf:ref}`theorem-spec-decomp` then implies that the condition number of the eigenvalues of a hermitian or any normal matrix is one.
 That is, eigenvalues of a normal matrix can be changed by no more than the norm of the perturbation to the matrix.

 :::{prf:example} Julia demo
 :class: demo